carac01/Django-REST-Framework/Lesson_9_Delete.md

 ### Delete

 Now let's give the possibility to delete the book.
-We will edit the tests for views module to check that the book is removed as expected - and if we delete not existed book, we will get expected error code.
+We will edit the [test_views](tests/books/test_views.py) for views module to check that the book is removed as expected - and if we delete not existed book, we will get expected error code.

 ```python